soft-way/redis-5.0.4-win/README.md

+Refer to msvs/README.md for build Redis on Visual Studio

 This README is just a fast *quick start* document.
 You can find more detailed documentation at [redis.io](https://redis.io).

 What is Redis?